Equity, Diversity & Inclusion at ANW

 - Hiring BIPOC marketing consultants and PR agents to create targeted marketing plans as we seek to engage more communities.

-- March 2021 Update: We arranged anti-racism training for staff, Resident Artists, and Teaching Artists in Spring 2021.
+- June 2021 Update: We completed an anti-racism training for staff, Resident Artists, and Teaching Artists in Spring 2021.

 ARTISTIC & CURATORIAL PRACTICES